Butterfly Effects and Battleship Defects

 Now I C You

-The survivors from Force Y reach Ceylon on February 20.
-Indomitable remains in drydock for emergency repairs until March 21, after which she steams for further work in the UK.
-The much depleted Eastern Fleet is soon reinforced by the arrival of the strike carrier Quiberon, the armored carriers Illustrious and Formidable, the refit fast battleships Warspite and Drake, and the large cruisers Hector and Hercules.
-They bring with them Admiral James Somerville—new C-in-C, Eastern Fleet.
+Theseus and Piet Hein would reach Ceylon on February 20.
+The crippled large cruiser would be taken in for emergency repairs before leaving for the Home Islands in mid March.
+The much depleted Eastern Fleet is soon reinforced by the arrival of the strike carrier Quiberon, the armored carriers Illustrious and Formidable (though Illustrious would be redirected to other task and be unavailable), the refit fast battleships Warspite and Drake, and the large cruisers Hector and Hercules.
+They would bring with them Admiral James Somerville—new C-in-C, Eastern Fleet.

 Somerville knows he is playing with a weakened hand, with almost all of the light forces that should be screening his heavy units at the bottom of the Java Sea.
 He divides his command into a Fast Force A and a slow Force B. The former includes the carriers along with Warspite, Drake, Hector, and Hercules escorted by the heavy cruisers Dorsetshire and Cornwall, the light cruisers Birmingham, Mauritius, and Gambia, and five destroyers.
 The latter is centered around the five Revenge-class battleships escorted by the refit light cruisers Enterprise, Emerald, and Caledon, and six destroyers.